DannyAllegrezza/dannyallegrezza.com/src/pages/about/index.md

 ### Novelist, Software Engineer II, Durham, NC Nov 2017 - Present

 At NoveList, I work alongside a skilled team of developers who are responsible for creating, maintaining, and extending suite of software used daily by millions of library patrons across the globe.
+My responsibilities as a full-stack engineer require me to demonstrate the ability to architect, implement, deploy and maintain systems using a variety of tools.

 * Maintain existing legacy products by fixing bugs, tuning performance and re-writing core modules
 * Helped champion adoption of .NET Core throughout the technology division